Freedom of Information

 The Freedom of Information (Scotland) Act 2002 gives everyone the legal right to see information held by Culture Perth and Kinross (CPK), unless there is a good reason to withhold it.

 We are happy to advise you on how to obtain the information you’re looking for; please feel free to contact us for guidance.
-You can also look at CPK’s website for details of information which is made available routinely.
+You can also look at CPK’s Publication Scheme for details of information which is made available routinely.

 If we don’t hold the information you’ve requested, or if we decide to withhold it, we will advise you of this.
-If you disagree with our response you have the right to ask us to review our decision.
+If you disagree with our response you have the right to ask us to review our decision – please see our FOI Review leaflet for further details.
 If you are still unhappy after a review, you can appeal to the Office of the Scottish Information Commissioner.

 Requests for information about yourself are dealt with under data protection legislation and are known as Subject Access Requests.